 By January of 1986 America was already bored with spaceflight.
 It was, in part, NASA’s own fault.
 The government agency had debuted the space shuttle program five years earlier with an aggressive public-relations message that the reusable vehicles would make access to space both ...read more

 Saturnalia, held in mid-December, is an ancient Roman pagan festival honoring the agricultural god Saturn.
-Saturnalia celebrations are the source of many of the traditions we now associate with Christmas.
-Watch Ancient History documentaries on HISTORY Vault What Is Saturnalia? ...read more
+Because of when the holiday occurred—near the winter solstice—Saturnalia celebrations are the source of many of the traditions we now associate with Christmas, such as ...read more

 Solar and lunar eclipses—astronomical events that occur when the Earth, the Sun and the Moon are aligned—have figured prominently in human history.
 Striking to behold, eclipses often were viewed as supernatural phenomena.
 They also allowed ancient civilizations to develop ...read more